 What is the Program/Overview?

-Newcastle City Council is committed to making cycling a safe and attractive transport option so that more people cycle for more of their trips.
+City Of Newcastle is committed to making cycling a safe and attractive transport option so that more people cycle for more of their trips.
 Provision of suitable infrastructure is a critical factor in increasing mode share to cycling, however, it has been shown that a combination of 'hard' and 'soft' measures are required to bring about substantial change.